izzybaer/goat-fellows/README.md

   * This route will return a view that their guardian profile with all of the required guardian properties of the guardian model has been successfully deleted.

-  * The user must be authenticated Bearer auth in order to delete their own 'guardian', and in order to be authenticated by Bearer auth they must provide the token that they received when they became a user and 'signed up'.
+  * The user must be authenticated Bearer auth in order to delete their own 'guardian'.

+  * In order to be authenticated by Bearer auth they must provide the token that they received when they became a user and 'signed up'.

   * Once a user has been authenticated by Bearer auth they will be allowed to delete their guardian profile.

-# **Meet The Team**
+### DELETE /api/users/:id
+&nbsp;

+* This DELETE route requires a token in order to delete a user.

+  * This route will return a deleted user.

+  * The user must be authenticated by Bearer auth in order to delete their own 'user' profile.

+  * In order to be authenticated they must provide the token that they received from Bearer auth when they became a user and first 'signed up'.

+# **The hackers of Aviato**
 &nbsp;

 ## **Michael Porter**